 Budwig believed that combining cottage cheese and flaxseed oil improved availability of essential fatty acids through the plasma membrane, thereby improving aerobic cellular respiration (1).
 The effect of cottage cheese consumption on the bioavailability of O3FAs has not been studied.
 Processed fats, saturated fats, animal fats, processed foods, and sugar are prohibited in the Budwig diet because they are thought to interfere with oxygen uptake and cellular respiration.
 Epidemiological studies show that people who consume lactovegetarian diets have lower incidence of gastrointestinal cancer compared with non-vegetarians (14) (15), although these studies indicate association rather than causation.

 Greater tumor regression was reported in mice treated with trastuzumab therapy plus flax oil compared with those treated with trastuzumab alone (16).

 - Delaying or avoiding standard treatments can have serious consequences.

 - Restricted diets may result in nutritional deficiencies.

 - Lactovegetarians may be at greater risk for vitamin B12 deficiency (3).

 - Excessive sun exposure and tanning beds can increase risk of melanoma and skin cancers (4).

-- Adverse events associated with flaxseed consumption include gastrointestinal discomfort such as gas, bloating, constipation, stomach ache and frequent bowel movements (18).
+- Adverse events associated with flaxseed consumption include GI discomfort such as gas, bloating, constipation, stomach ache, and frequent bowel movements (18).